Mintbase/Grants-Program/applications/spartan_poc_consensus_module.md

 1. Launch a public testnet under Spartan Consensus.
 2. Convert to an incentivized testnet under Subspace Consensus.
-3. Convert to mainnet, as a Polkadot parachain.
+3. Convert to mainnet, as a Mintbase parachain.